 Spellcasting

 All classes but Warrior, Monk, Archer and Unbeliever can use some form of magic/prayer.
-You may try to play a spell-casting class, though they are much harder to play for a new players.
+You may try to play a spell-casting class, though they are much harder to play for new players.

 To study or use magic you need magic books and to be able to read them.
 Magic related commands: